FranVesnaver/transfermarkt-scraper/README.md

 }
 ```
 ---
-## SQL Generator (Optional)
+## About the SQL Generator
-The script sql_team.py converts JSON into SQL insert statements following a custom schema designed for [ChiquiLeague](https://github.com/FranVesnaver/chiquileague), a Football Manager–style game.
+The script `sql_team.py` converts JSON into SQL insert statements following a custom schema designed for [ChiquiLeague](https://github.com/FranVesnaver/chiquileague), a Football Manager–style game.
 It can be used to manually update the squads of the clubs featured in the game.

 Usage:

 ```bash
 python3 sql_team.py <team_file.json> <team_id> <players_index>
 ```
 It will append insert statements to insert_teams.sql.
+It is recommended not to use this script individually, but to run `scrape_league.py` with the SQL option.
 Follow instructions in the [ChiquiLeague repo](https://github.com/FranVesnaver/chiquileague) to integrate the new squads to the game.

 Note: This schema is specific to my own game project.